MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    >[!Note]
    >As you add keywords, the system becomes more context-aware.
 It automatically begins to uncover more content that's relevant to the keywords that you've added.
 It shows this new content in the results list.

-7. You might already be aware of phrases that your company uses for the business process and you'd like to add them as keywords directly, without first conducting a search (as described in the preceding steps).
-In this case, add phrases directly to the keyword list.
-To do this, under **Included keywords**, select **Add**, type the phrase you want to add (or multiple phrases selected by semicolons), and press Enter.
+7. You might already be aware of words that your company uses for the business process and you'd like to add them as keywords directly, without first conducting a search (as described in the preceding steps).
+In this case, add keywords directly to the keyword list.
+To do this, under **Included keywords**, select **Add**, type the keyword that you want to add (or multiple keywords selected by semicolons), and press Enter.

    Similarly, if there are words that you know you want to explicitly exclude, you can exclude them under **Excluded keywords**.